akramsaouri/dark-mode-rises/README.md

 # dark-mode-rises

-Lightweight chrome extension for automatically enabling/disabling dark mode on popular websites.
+**dark-mode-rises** is a chrome extension that automatically toggles dark mode for you using your location.

+Open the `manifest.json` file to see the supported websites (more to come soon).

 ## Installation